MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 20. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.
 Under **Admin centers**, select **Security**.
 This will open the **Microsoft 365 Defender** portal.
 You will resume from here in the next task when you launch a spear phishing attack using Attack simulation training.

-21. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
+21. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack